What’s the Problem?

 - stomach cramps

 Presentation of symptoms typically occurs from 6 hours to 6 days after exposure to the bacteria, CDC said.
-Patients under the age of age 5, those over 65, and people with compromised immune systems tend to have the most severe illnesses.
+Patients under the age of age 5, those over 65, and people with compromised immune systems tend to have the most severe food borne illnesses.

 CDC is urging anyone with symptoms of salmonella infection to contact their physician immediately, record what they ate the week before they got sick, and report their illness to local health authorities.